 In conferring the MD degree, Loyola University Chicago is obligated by various licensing agencies to certify that students meet certain program requirements, including the very important one of 'time' spent in specific clerkships, which are necessary requirements for residency and some state boards.
 Such certification is also invalid if a significant amount of the elective educational experience occurs outside the surveillance of our faculty.
-The primary reasons for these constraints arise from our institutional accountability to licensing and accreditation agencies and our concern with appropriate cost reimbursement.
+The primary reasons for these constraints arise from our institutional accountability to licensing and accreditation agencies..